simwrapper/simwrapper.github.io/docs/guide-publishing.md

 - 5 Gb storage
 - 3 (or 10?) site URLs
-- 100 GB data transfer / month free, then $0.02/Gb over
+- 100 GB data transfer per month free, then $0.02/Gb over

 Thus, you only need to watch the outbound data transfer to keep your site free.
 This service doesn't have any redundancy or fault-tolerance, so keep local copies of all your files in case their data center explodes.

 ### First time setup

-- Install the `flyctl` utility with [these instructions](https://fly.io/docs/getting-started/installing-flyctl/)
+1. Install the `flyctl` utility with [these instructions](https://fly.io/docs/getting-started/installing-flyctl/) but it is really this simple:

+   - Mac: `brew install flyctl`
+   - Linux: `curl -L https://fly.io/install.sh | sh`
+   - Windows: `iwr https://fly.io/install.ps1 -useb | iex`

-- Run `flyctl auth signup` to open a browser and set up your account.
+2. Then run **`flyctl auth signup`** to open a browser and set up your account.
 Yes, you need a credit card but it's free if you stay within the limits above.
-- See https://fly.io/docs/speedrun/ for more setup examples
+3. No step 3!

 ### Push your site

 Now that `flyctl` is set up on your machine you can launch your first site!

-- Clone the git repo at `https://github.com/simwrapper/fly-io-site` which has the Dockerfile for SimWrapper ready to go
+1. Clone the git repo at `https://github.com/simwrapper/fly-io-site` which has the Dockerfile for SimWrapper ready to go
-- Copy your project folder -- everything you want published -- into the local `data` folder inside that repo
+2. Copy your project folder -- everything you want published -- into the local `data` folder inside that repo
-- Run `flyctl launch` and answer the questions.
+3. Run `flyctl launch` and answer the questions:
    - Give your site a useful name or it will give you something random
    - Choose the datacenter; Frankfurt is a nice choice for Germany
    - You do NOT need a database
    - Yes, launch it now!

 That's it.
-It will take a few minutes to upload all your files and provision the site, and then... that's it; it's live at your-site-name.fly.dev
+It will take a few minutes to upload all your files and provision the site, and then... that's it; it's live at **your-site-name.fly.dev**

 There are ways to give it your own domain name, etc. See the [fly.io/docs](https://fly.io/docs) for all the details.